 Bruce Willis as Butch Coolidge in Pulp Fiction

-Pour our now very violently purple (nod to Schube’s for coining this expression in his amazing, hilarious, and very entertaining Potterless-Podcast) mixture into our baking form.
+Pour our now violently purple (nod to Schube’s for coining this expression in his amazing, hilarious, and very entertaining Potterless-Podcast) mixture into our baking form.

 You ought to have seen what I saw on my way